csevere/writeit2.0/README.md

  ### About
- The about page gives visitors an overview of writeIT and what the experience they can expect when deciding to join the site.
+ The about page gives visitors an overview of writeIT and the experience they can expect when deciding to join the site.

 <p align='center'>
   <img src="public/about.png">